Hadamard-Hitchcock decompositions: identifiability and computation: Introduction

 where $\tensor{A}_{k i_k}$ is a rank-$1$ tensor for every $k \in [m]$ and $i_k \in [r_k]$ and $\hadamard$ denotes the \textit{Hadamard product}.
 We refer to the Hitchcock decomposition of length $r_k$ appearing as $k$th factor in the above Hadamard product as the \emph{$k$th Hadamard factor}. \end{definition}

-In the present paper, we address the inverse problem of identifying all the rank-$1$ terms that appear in an \ref{eqn_hhd} of a tensor.
-Specifically, we establish its uniqueness properties and propose a direct algorithm for solving it under certain conditions.
+In this paper, we address the inverse problem of identifying all rank-$1$ terms that appear in an \ref{eqn_hhd} of a tensor.
+Specifically, we establish its uniqueness properties {when $d \ge 3$} and propose a direct algorithm for solving it under certain conditions.

+{\begin{remark} In the case of matrices ($d=2$), the foregoing decomposition was also recently considered by Ciaperoni, Gionis, and Mannila \cite{CGM2024}, who called it a Hadamard decomposition.
+They primarily studied the case with only $2$ hadamard factors ($m=2$), proposing optimization algorithms and observing the non-uniqueness of the \ref{eqn_hhd} model when $d=2$.
+The question of uniqueness is ultimately left unresolved, concluding that ``there is no obvious way of characterizing the nonuniqueness'' in \cite[Section 6]{CGM2024}.
+Sufficient conditions for uniqueness were subsequently proposed in \cite{DJL2025}.
+For $d\ge3$, we fully characterize the generic uniqueness properties for tensors admitting a low-rank \ref{eqn_hhd}. \end{remark}}